port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 - **CircleCI**

-Track deployments in CircleCI by reporting pipeline runs to Port using a configuration similar to Jenkins.
+Track deployments in CircleCI by reporting pipeline runs to Port using a configuration similar to Jenkins. [find more here](https://docs.getport.io/build-your-software-catalog/custom-integration/api/ci-cd/circleci-workflow/)

+Add this example to your CircleCI pipeline to report deployments to Port:
 <details>
 <summary><b>CircleCI Pipeline Example (click to expand)</b></summary>